Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Experimental results

 \section{Experimental results}

 Here, we have two goals.
 First, we demonstrate the correctness of our theory using numerical simulations.
 Specifically, we verify the consistency of $\tilde \rho_k^\lambda$ and $\tilde \iota_k^\lambda$ (see \cref{subsec:conc}); we verify the coverage probabilities of the credible intervals (see \cref{subsec:cov}); and we verify the effectiveness and error control for the stopping condition (see \cref{subsec:stop}).
 Second, we compare our method to state-of-the-art methods on an inner loop of incremental 4D-Var at very large scales (see \cref{subsec:4dvar}).
+A summary of these experiments can be found in \cref{exp_summ_table}.